simonox/smart-energy-monitor/docs/energy-monitor/README.md

 The `mqtt_server` in tis example posts to my local IP adress.
 The Wifi network is a `Guest` network I just created for this test.

 The `mqtt_prefix` should be different per device, as this is the topic prefix used to identify the device.

+We now can consume this messages in Node-RED, store them in InfluxDB and build a dashboard in Grafana.

+If you haven't deployed the [IoT prototyping backend yet, check out our guide](https://code.curious.bio/curious.bio/iot-backend/).

 ### Testing